backupbrain/ArduinoBoardManager/README.md

 Serial output will resemble this (tested of Arduino UNO)

 ```
-Board is an Arduino UNO
+Board is compatible with Arduino UNO

 SDK Version is: 164